fede-rodes/meteor-apollo-starter-kit/README.md

 ### Other flavors
 Checkout 'material' branch for a material-ui version ([https://material-ui-next.com](https://material-ui-next.com)) of this boilerplate.

+Checkout 'auth-overlay' branch for a passwordless + facebook authentication options.
+It also uses   material-ui component's library and has jest-enzyme test libraries setup.
+(THIS BRANCH IS THE MOST UP TO DATE!)

 ### Step by step guide to get started with this boilerplate

 #### 1. Clone the project and install NPM dependecies: